 - It is used to treat rheumatoid arthritis.

 - It is used to treat ulcerative colitis.

-- If you have any of these health problems: Bowel block, porphyria, or trouble passing urine.
+- If your child has any of these health problems: Bowel block, porphyria, or trouble passing urine.

-- This drug may change the color of urine, sweat, and tears to yellow or orange color.
+- This drug may change the color of urine or skin to a yellow or orange color.
+This is not harmful.